Philtait/air-quality-monitoring/README.md

 3. ✅ Does timezone affect AQI?
 (Proxy for geography)
 4. ✅ Does state affect AQI?
 (Strong effect)
 5. ✅ Do number of sites affect AQI?
 (Selection bias)
-6. ✅ Does AQI affect defining parameter?
+6. ✅ Does AQI affect the defining parameter?
 (Parameter determines AQI)
 7. ✅ Has time affected AQI?
 (26% improvement!)
 8. ✅ Does geographic location affect AQI?
 (Strong effect)